StuntsPT/Structure_threader/README.md

 # Structure_threader
 A simple program to paralelize the runs of the [Structure](http://pritchardlab.stanford.edu/structure.html) software.

 ##Requirements
 Python3.
 Only uses modules from the standard library.
 Requires matplotlib to draw the plots.

-It also work with python2, however, this is not as tested as the python3 version.
+It *might* also work with python2, however, this is not as tested as the python3 version (actually its hardly tested at all).

 Running in python3 also yelds ~11% speed gains relatively to python2 (altough this testing was limited).